 By stimulating the construction of greener buildings, IFC aims to save investors money by lowering operating costs and increasing efficiency, while reducing the impact modern development has on local and national environments.

-IFC was already helping property developers and builders by using a hugely complex, offline Microsoft Excel spreadsheet tool, however they wanted to build a robust web application to reach more locations and help more companies.
+IFC was already helping property developers and builders build greener, more energy efficient buildings however they wanted to create a robust web application to reach more locations and help more organisations.

 By making this tool available for free, it allows developers to quickly and easily incorporate energy saving ideas and materials at the design stage of the project.
 Green building accreditation is then offered for a nominal cost.